NaNhkNaN/trama/README.md

 - **Scaffolding** — on first run, the runtime creates package.json, module symlinks, gitignore, and log directories.
 Recipients of a shared program don't need to set anything up.

 This is what separates trama from "give an LLM a prompt and run the output."
 The runtime is the contract between the generated program and the world — and it's what makes `git clone && trama run` work.

+And this is also what separates trama from "just write TypeScript yourself."
+You *can* write the same program.ts by hand — it's real TypeScript, not a proprietary format.
+But without the runtime, you'd be reimplementing state persistence, error recovery, version history, module scaffolding, and the generate → execute → evolve loop every time. trama is the infrastructure that turns a script into a living, shareable, self-healing agent.

 ---